marcelm/cutadapt/README.md

 When the `--info-file` command-line parameter is given, detailed information about the found adapters is written to the given file.
 The output is a tab-separated text file.
 Each line corresponds to one read of the input file.
-The columns are:
+The fields are:

 1. Read name
 2. Number of errors
 3. 0-based start coordinate of the adapter match
 4. 0-based end coordinate of the adapter match
-5. Sequence of the read before the adapter match
+5. Sequence of the read to the left of the adapter match (can be empty)
 6. Sequence of the read that was matched to the adapter
-7. Sequence of the read after the adapter match
+7. Sequence of the read to the right of the adapter match (can be empty)
 8. Name of the found adapter.

-The concatenation of the fields 5-6 yields the full read sequence.
-The adapter name that should be used in column 8 can be given by writing `-a name=sequence` instead of just `-a sequence`.
+The concatenation of the fields 5-7 yields the full read sequence.
+The adapter name for column 8 can be given by writing `-a name=sequence` instead of just `-a sequence`.
 Adapters without a name are numbered starting from 1.

 If no adapter was found, the format is as follows:
 * Read name